Workamajig: History

 In 1986, A La Carte Systems, Inc. began selling project management software to creative firms.
 A La Carte Systems merged with Streamline Technologies to form Creative Manager, Inc. in 2001.
 The software was originally named Creative Manager Pro.
 On May 8, 2008, the company changed the software name to Workamajig.

-In 2009, Workamajig released a 'Web to Lead' feature, which automatically adds leads from the client's marketing websites into the Workamajig database.
+In 2009, a new tool was introduced to enhance client relationship management.
+This included the release of the 'Web to Lead' feature, which automatically captures and adds leads from client's marketing websites into the Workamajig database.
 In 2010, it added a WYSIWYG forms tool to enable users to drag and drop fields and logos into invoices and estimates.
 Workamajig expanded the drag and drop functionality in 2011, allowing users to drag templates into campaigns.

 In an attempt to streamline new feature addition, Workamajig released Workamajig Labs in 2010.
 Users could use this platform to test new features before their release.
 It added support for File Server integration and Credit Card integration in Workamajig Labs in 2013 before making it available to other useRs.

 In 2016, Workamajig discontinued the Flash version of its software and released an updated HTML5-based UI called "Platinum".
 This update was meant to address the lack of support for Flash in modern browsers and ongoing user-experience complaints.

 In 2008, Workamajig held its first user group conference, Workology Conference 1.0 in Scottsdale, Arizona.
 Since then, it has held four iterations of the Workology conference to bring together creative professionals.